 Would you like to register with the Autism Research Centre (ARC) at the University of Cambridge, headed by Professor Simon Baron-Cohen.
 They aim to understand the biomedical causes of autism spectrum conditions, and develop new and validated methods for assessment and intervention.
 They are looking for adults and parents of children with an autism diagnosis.

-Click twitter icon for updates about taking part.
+Click PDF icon for poster or twitter icon for updates about taking part.

 The University of York is running a project charting the early sleep patterns of infants at risk of developing Autism Spectrum Disorders.
 If you have a baby with an older brother or sister with Autism they would love to hear from you.
 This project explores sleep patterns in infant siblings through the use of sleep diaries.
 Click icon for poster.
 See also official project information.
 The university will provide all items and materials as needed.
 (Posted Oct 2017)